IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 -  And then one call to log out `Session.logout()`

 Although the API as a whole is complex and fully featured, common tasks (such as VM lifecycle operations) are straightforward, requiring only a few simple API calls.
 Keep this fact in mind as you study the next section which might, on first reading, appear a little daunting!

 ## Object Model Overview

 This section gives a high-level overview of the object model of the API.
-For a more detailed description of the parameters and methods of each class, see the XenServer API Reference document.
+For a more detailed description of the parameters and methods of each class, see the Citrix Hypervisor Management API reference.

 We start by giving a brief outline of some of the core classes that make up the API.
 (Don't worry if these definitions seem abstract in their initial presentation.
-The textual description in the following sections, and the code-sample walk through in the next Chapter make these concepts concrete.)
+The textual description in the following sections, and the code-sample walk through in the next section make these concepts concrete.)

 --------------------------

 ### VM

-A VM object represents a particular virtual machine instance on a XenServer Host or Resource Pool.
+A VM object represents a particular virtual machine instance on a Citrix Hypervisor server or Resource Pool.
 Example methods include `start`, `suspend`, `pool_migrate`; example parameters include `power_state`, `memory_static_max`, and `name_label`.
 (In the previous section we saw how the VM class is used to represent both templates and regular VMs)

 ### Host

-A host object represents a physical host in a XenServer pool.
+A host object represents a physical host in a Citrix Hypervisor pool.
 Example methods include `reboot` and `shutdown`.
 Example parameters include `software_version`, `hostname`, and \[IP\]`address`.

 ### VDI